How to Successfully Implement a Credit Card Surcharge Program In Your Business

 Setting up a credit card surcharging program requires a reasonable amount of work.
 If you endeavor to do it all yourself, you have to follow these steps carefully.
 Also, be sure to check your local rules and follow them.

-If you’re working with a payment processing provider like Stax, we can take care of much of the following.
+If you’re working with a payment processing provider like Stax, they can take care of much of the following.
 Still, there are best practices that every merchant should consider to keep their customer relationships strong as they transition.

 Step by step, here is all you need to do to set up your credit card surcharging program: